cuiboyuan/nccl_miner/README.md

-# dml-tracer
+# NCCL Miner
-A tool that traces data flows in Distributed Machine Learning.
-The tracer collects data flow information such as size and type of the flow, source and destination, and flow dependencies.
+NCCL Miner "Nickel Miner" is a tool that extracts data flow information from NCCL logs in Distributed Machine Learning.
+Flow information includes the size and type of the flow, the source and destination of the flow, and dependencies between the flows, etc.

 ## NCCL Material